 Loss of achievement through competition

 Contrary to the competitive notion of survival of the fittest, competition does not always breed achievement-including the transmission of genes.
 Take the case of the red deer of Ireland.
-Their fight to the death amidst clashing of antlers embodies our myth of the young stag who replaces the older and weaker one.
+Their fight to the death amidst clashing of antlers embodies the Euroamerican cultural myth of the young stag who replaces the older and weaker one.
 But observation of the actual breeding habits of these deer indicates that while the more aggressive stags are fighting (often to the death), the other deer are breeding.

 Similarly, in a recent study on bison University of California researchers found that the bulls with the quietest calls are the ones most likely to breed.
 Megan Wyman, the study’s lead author, speculates that these bulls keep a “low profile” in order to avoid a fight that would cause them to lose access to females.